 The Impressions Gallery in Bradford opened forty years ago as a pioneer of dedicated camerawork and has been key in changing public perceptions about photography.
 Thanks to their commitment, the gallery has garnered worldwide status, inspiring pride within the city.
 Providing continuous support and encouragement to some of the most industrious photographers in the country, the gallery houses exhibitions and workshops of incredible appeal.
 After enjoying the sights of the museum, head to the gift shop to find collections of photos that you won’t spot anywhere else in the world, or find a place to eat in one of the many restaurants in Centenary Square.

-Admission is free and the gallery is just a five minute walk from Jurys Inn Bradford.
+Admission is free and the gallery is just a six minute walk from Jurys Inn Bradford.

 Bradford Bazaar ticks all the boxes as far as shopping in Bradford goes.
 With over a hundred separate stalls, sporting thousands of colourful items, discover a vast selection of South Asian clothing and jewellery, following the latest trends from Pakistan and India.
 When you’ve exhausted your willpower amongst the wide variety of shops, drop in to the Café Food Bazaar and feast on the best of South Asian cuisine, a perfect end to a day well spent at the ultimate multi-cultural destination in Bradford.